Joe Louis vs. Jersey Joe Walcott II

 Joe Louis vs. Jersey Joe Walcott II was a professional boxing match contested on June 25, 1948, for the undisputed heavyweight championship.

 Background

 After the controversial split decision in their first bout, Jersey Joe Walcott and his manager Joe Webster had appealed to the NYSAC on the grounds that judge Frank Forbes had given Walcott more points than Joe Louis despite having Louis the winner by number of rounds won.
 The commission however declined to overturn the decision.
 As a result talk of a rematch began immediately.

 After a prolonged series of negotiations, with Gus Lesnevich mentioned as an alternative challenger, should the two camps fail to agree terms, on 27 February 1948 the bout was agreed for 25 June at Yankee Stadium.

-Louis was a 13 to 5 favourite to win, his worst odds of victory since his rematch with Max Schmeling in 1938.
+Though Louis was favourite to win, the 5 to 13 fractional odds were his longest since the 1938 rematch with Max Schmeling.

 The fight

 The bout began slow and cautiously, with Walcott flicking out his left and moving to the side the same way he had in their first bout.
 Walcott would drop Louis in the third round with a left to the head followed by a right cross to the chin.
 The champion rose at the count of 1 and didn't appear hurt, however by the end of the following round his left eye was beginning to swell.
 Much like the previous bout between them, Walcott's speed and effective counter punching left Louis appearing slow and ponderous, unable to corner the older man.

 After boos from the crowd at the lack of action at the end of the 10th, Louis landed a right cross that hurt Walcott in the 11th round and had the challenger pinned on the ropes.
 Louis followed up with a smashing right and a volley of blows that sent the challenger down to the canvas and on to his back.
 Walcott failed to beat the count and Louis was awarded a knockout victory.
 It was his 25th title defence and his 22nd by stoppage.
 At the time of the stoppage one judge had it 6–3–1 for Walcott, another had it for him 5–4–1 while the third had it for Louis 5–2–3.
 The Associated Press had it 5–5.